Russian shelling killed two people in Ukraine over the past day

 A+ A- Subscribe

-The National Police of Ukraine reported that as a result of Russian shellings on September 25, two civilians were killed in the Kherson Oblast (region) and ten more people were injured, including in the Kharkiv region.
+The National Police of Ukraine reported that as a result of Russian shelling on 25 September, two civilians were killed in the Kherson Region (Oblast) and ten people were injured, including in the Kharkiv Oblast.

 A damaged apartment building shows broken windows boarded with plywood and missing glass, with two cars parked in front on a street marked by what appears to be a small crater or blast damage in the pavement.
 The multi-story residential structure displays typical Soviet-era architecture with beige brick facades and enclosed balconies, while measuring tape extends across the damaged road surface.
 Traces left by a Russian shell or its fragments near a high-rise building in Kherson.
 Photo: National Police of Ukraine

-During the day, reports of civilian fatalities and injuries came only from the Kherson and Kharkiv regions, although the daily report usually includes five or six regions with dozens of victims and casualties.
+On this day, reports of civilian casualties came only from the Kherson and Kharkiv Oblasts, although the daily report usually includes five or six oblasts with dozens of victims.

 In the Kherson Oblast, two men aged 45 and 68 were killed at dawn.
 The Russians targeted them with a drone while they were riding a scooter.

-The report also mentions an elderly resident of Beryslav who died on September 22.
-He may have also died as a result of a targeted drone strike by the Russian military.
-The UN calls such actions in the Kherson region a crime against humanity, which has killed and injured thousands of peopleі and left entire settlements uninhabitable.
+The report also mentions an elderly resident of Beryslav who died on 22 September.
+He may also have died as a result of a targeted drone strike by the Russian military.
+The UN calls such actions in the Kherson Oblast a crime against humanity, which has killed and injured thousands of peopleі and left entire settlements uninhabitable.

-In the Kharkiv region, September 25 passed without casualties, but two people were injured.
+In the Kharkiv Oblast, September 25 passed without fatalities, but two people were injured.
 One of them is a woman from the village of Bugaivka, who survived a Russian strike with guided aerial bombs.
 Doctors say she is in serious condition.

 Two more people were injured in the Kupiansk District, which is constantly under Russian attack.

-The day before, the Russian army also shelled the Dnipropetrovsk, Chernihiv, Donetsk, and Zaporizhzhia regions, but there, the consequences were limited to various types of destruction.
+The day before, the Russian army also shelled the Dnipropetrovsk, Chernihiv, Donetsk, and Zaporizhzhia Oblasts, but there, the consequences were limited to various types of destruction.

 Share: